All Saints Compton Stained Glass Windows

 Kempe is rated by many as the foremost designer of stained glass in the late Victorian era.
 You can find his work in many churches and cathedrals throughout England and Wales.

 Born at Ovingdean Hall, near Brighton, East Sussex in 1837, he was educated at Twyford School and Pembroke College, Oxford.

 He considered becoming a priest.
 But when it became clear that his severe stammer would be an impediment to preaching, he decided that if he could not minister in the sanctuary he would use his talents to adorn it.

-His trademark, a small wheatsheaf, appears in the bottom left-hand corner of his windows.
+His trademark, a small wheatsheaf, appears in (almost always) the bottom left-hand corner of his windows.